AutoCAD vs Civil 3D | Compare Building Software | Autodesk

 |

-Civil engineering design software with integrated features to improve drafting, design, and construction documentation.
+Civil 3D civil engineering design software supports BIM with integrated features to improve drafting, design and construction documentation.

 |